ballinyz/CAUA-A-Realistic-and-Effective-Attack-on-Machine-Unlearning-under-Limited-Information-artifact/README.md

-# CAUA-A-Realistic-and-Effective-Attack-on-Machine-Unlearning-under-Limited-Information-artifact
+CAUA: A Realistic and Effective Attack on Machine Unlearning under Limited Information - Artifact

-Our algorithm provide a comprehensive evaluation on Machine Unlearning services.
+This artifact provides a comprehensive evaluation of Machine Unlearning services under limited information scenarios.

-## Requirements
-Please view ``requirements.txt``
+Requirements:

-Python
+- Python 3.8+
-torch
+- torch
-torchvision
+- torchvision
-tqdm
+- tqdm
-numpy
+- numpy

-## Dataset
+All dependencies can be installed via:
+    pip install -r requirements.txt

+Datasets (please download before running):
-- Cifar 10
+- CIFAR-10
-- Cifar 100
+- CIFAR-100
-- STL 10
+- STL-10

+Note on submission:
-Thank you for your detailed feedback.
-We sincerely apologize for the incomplete submission in the previous version.

-Due to overlapping work and other commitments in the past week, we need a few more days to finalize the missing components, including:
+We apologize for the incomplete submission in the previous version.
+Due to overlapping work and other commitments, we need a few more days to finalize the missing components:

-A working install.sh script
+- Working install.sh script

-Executable run.sh scripts
+- Executable run.sh scripts

-A comprehensive README with setup instructions, dependencies, and expected outputs
+- Comprehensive README with setup instructions, dependencies, and expected outputs

+We plan to upload the complete artifact **by October 8**.
+Initially, we will provide a working version for **CIFAR-10**, and later extend support to **CIFAR-100 and STL-10**.

-We plan to upload the complete artifact by October 5–6.
-We truly appreciate your understanding and patience, and will notify here as soon as the update is ready.
+Thank you for your understanding and patience.
+We will notify here as soon as the updated artifact is ready.